 Getting started with bullet journaling is simple!
 You don’t need expensive supplies, and you can start with just a notebook and pen.
 It’s more fun if you have colorful pens, stickers, etc so I would suggest trying to add those in as you go.

-There are many options for supplies, starting at the Dollar Tree for stickers for a buck!
+There are many options for supplies for a bujo journal, starting at the Dollar Tree for stickers for a buck!
 You can also use regular pens, but I recommend fine tip pens for best results.
-As far as the journal goes, the regular bullet journals are usually about $20 (a common one is the Leuchtturm1917 Notebook).
-However, there are plenty of cheaper options, including something as simple as a $2.00 notebook!
+As far as the journal goes, the regular bullet journals are usually about $20 (a common one is

 The reason I mention the prices of everything is because I love bullet journaling and I don’t want budget restrictions to stop anyone from getting started.
 So just remember you can use a $1 notebook and a free pen if you want!